rosettatype/legible-typography/_chapters/5-overview-of-research.md

 favour of either serif or sans serif typefaces.
 Box 5.3 describes one study supposedly showing an advantage for a serif face.

-Question: Why might comparisons of serif and sans serif typefaces be a popular topic for a study?
+> Question: Why might comparisons of serif and sans serif typefaces be a popular topic for a study?
+{: .question }

 Box 5.3: Critique of study comparing serif and sans serif type